djey47/tduf/gui-installer/src/markdown/README.md

 - Installer will look unresponsive for a few seconds, so please wait

-- Check install events in logs\TDUF-Installer.log file
+- Check install events in logs\VehicleInstaller.log file

 - Check for generated values in effective properties file: backup\DATE\installed.properties